awkward/Trekker/README.md

 ### Getting started

-### Add a submodule.
+### Add a submodule

-1. Add Trekker as a submodule to your git project.
+1. Add Trekker as a submodule to your git project
-2. Drag `Trekker.xcodeproj` into the project navigator.
+2. Drag `Trekker.xcodeproj` into the project navigator
-3. Go to the project settings and select the settings of the target you want to add Trekker too.
+3. Go to the project settings and select the settings of the target you want to add Trekker too
 4. Click plus beneath the `Embedded Binaries` and select the `Trekker` framework in the Trekker project
-5. Follow the steps below to add an analytics service (`TrekkerService`).
+5. Follow the steps below to add an analytics service (`TrekkerService`)

 ### Manually

-1. Copy all Swift files from the Trekker directory to the project in your navigator.
+1. Copy all Swift files from the Trekker directory to the project in your navigator
-2. Follow the steps below to add an analytics service (`TrekkerService`).
+2. Follow the steps below to add an analytics service (`TrekkerService`)

 ### Adding a TrekkerService